NavjotSRakhra/EpisodeNameFixer/README.md

 ## Requirements to run

 - Windows 10/11 (Executable Tested on Windows 11)
+- Linux executable provided in releases or you can build your own using GraalVM for more information on building it refer to the next subheading.
+(Executable tested on Ubuntu 25 LTS)
 - Linux / macOS (Jar file can run on any OS with a JRE 21)

 ## Requirements to build